 Please do not consider the following lists as an official representation or interpretation of the current law.
 You will have to determine that yourself.

 (1) None of the introduced

 (2) California Tiger Salamander - Ambystoma californiense

 (3) Santa Cruz Long-toed Salamander - Ambystoma macrodactylum croceum

-(4) Wandering Salamander? - Aneides vagrans
+(4) Wandering Salamander (this is not clear) - Aneides vagrans

 (5) Inyo Mountains Salamander - Batrachoseps campi

 (6) Kern Plateau Slender Salamander - Batrachoseps robustus

 (7) Kern Canyon Slender Salamander - Batrachoseps simatus